 The exhibition committee reserves the right to not hang any quilt.

 We want your quilts to look their best, so the maximum size limit will be strictly enforced.
 Any quilt that is over the maximum size limit of 2.4m will not be hung.

 Insurance is the responsibility of the quilt owner.

 Every submitter is to rank their entries in order of preference for hanging.
-Challenge quilts will all be hung so do not need a preference, just choose challenge if using the paper form.
-You may enter up to 3 non challenge quilts.
-If exhibition space is limited the lower ranked items may not be hung (last resort only).
+If exhibition space is limited lower ranked items may not be hung (last resort only).

-President’s Challenge - A Capital Day - Make a fabric item that reflects the theme ‘A Capital Day’.
+President’s Challenge – It’s a Bug's Life - Make a fabric item that reflects the theme “It’s a Bug's Life”.
 The item can be 3D but must be able to be hung for display.
 It can be made by more than one person.
 All makers must be named on the entry form.
 You can create an original design or use a pattern designed by someone else.
 If the design is not original, you must acknowledge the designer on the entry form.
 Quilting can be done by hand or machine.

-Churn It Up Challenge - You must make a quilt (ie three layers secured by stitching) which features a pieced Churn Dash block.
+Build It Up Challenge - You must make a quilt (ie three layers secured by stitching) which features a pieced log cabin or court house steps block.
 The quilt can be 3D but must be able to be hung for display.
 It can be made by more than one person.
 All makers must be named on the entry form.
 You can create an original design or use a pattern designed by someone else.
 If the design is not original, you must acknowledge the designer on the entry form.
 Quilting can be done by hand or machine.